 Özer also paid the most painstaking attention to money-laundering compliance — he took Know-Your-Customer data for hundreds of thousands of users with him, including scans of their national ID cards.
 He is presently in Albania; Turkey has arrested 62 people trying to track Özer down, and is seeking to extradite him.
 [Haberturk, in Turkish; Bloomberg; Bloomberg; Bloomberg; Reuters]

-update: $125 million of cryptos has been spotted moving to the Kraken exchange.
+update: $125 million of cryptos from Thodex has been spotted moving to the Kraken exchange in the US, which has access to actual US dollars and not just tethers.
 [Twitter]

 A second exchange, Vebitcoin, also shut suddenly.
 Vebitcoin said: “Due to recent developments in the crypto money industry, transactions have become much more intense than expected.
 We regret to state that this situation has led us to a very difficult financial position.
 We have ceased activities in order to fulfill all regulations and claims.”
 That is, customers were so rude as to try to withdraw the cryptos that were supposed to be on the exchange.
 [Sozcu, in Turkish; Reuters]